6 Top Tips to Help Your Baby Sleep

 Rub some Chamomile Sleep Balm onto your palms and with warm hands, slowly stroke baby from thigh, shin, down to feet.
 Use your thumb to gently rub the balm onto baby’s little feet.

 For baby’s stomach, massage in a clockwise direction (the same way as baby’s digestive system moves).
-This will also help get rid of “wind”.
-Farting is a good sign! 😜
+This movement may help baby to fart, which is good for them.

 Flip baby over and massage his/her back using slow, long strokes.